Hyundai has just launched the Kona, but is already planning two new SUVs

 An electric version of the new Kona SUV is on the way

 Hyundai will further expand its SUV line-up with two new models and an electric version of the newly launched Kona; three of 30 new Hyundais to come by 2021 as part of its plan to be the number one Asian brand in Europe.
+The Kona EV will be launched at the 2018 Geneva motor show.

 Speaking at the launch of the new Nissan Juke-rivalling Kona compact SUV in Seoul, South Korea, Hyundai’s vice chairman Eui-sun Chung said that the firm would launch a new 'A-SUV' car, smaller than the Kona, by 2020.
 A large SUV that sits above the Tucson will follow to complete the marque's five-model SUV range.